golly-splorts/golly-pelican/pelican/content/about.md

 Instead, the Metablaseball Research Laboratory at Hellmouth Community College decided to awaken Rubrix Helicopter and make them the Golly Commissioner.
-This served to free up storage space occupied by the crogenic chamber, and significantly reduced HCC's electrical bill, which was key to securing support for golly from HCC administrators.
+This served to free up storage space occupied by the crogenic chamber, and significantly reduced HCC's electrical bill, which was key to securing support for Golly from HCC administrators.

 ## What is the Metablaseball Research Laboratory (MeRL)?